gerlichlab/hicognition/documentation/hugo-site/content/widgets/2d_average.md

 ![Widget controls take value scale from](/docs/2d_average_widget_shared_value_scale.png)

 When the colorbar sliders are changed at the donor, the acceptor changes the colorscale accordingly.
-You can link multiple widgets together by taking the colorscale of shared donor.
+You can link multiple widgets together by taking the colorscale of the same shared donor.
 You can also link multiple widgets independently, which then are marked by differently colored color lines.

 ![Multiple_shared_scales](/docs/2d_average_widget_multiple_shared_scales.png)